jake-bladt/magnate/readme.md

 In order to test the viability of Mogul, we need the following:

 * A single source of trending topics (ie Twitter)
+* A single topic on which to form a newsletter